 They are fully customizable

-Thought the power of animation, you can actually create your own world.
+Through the power of animation, you can actually create your own world.
 Let’s say you have a musical product and you would like your character to be dancing in a disco or a live theater—or both!
-That would be very expensive and time-consuming for a live action video.
+That would be very expensive and time-consuming for a live-action video.
 You might even need to hire thousands of actors to have a crowd.
 With animation, you can create your own scenario and your characters as you wish.

 The most popular explainer video styles are: